MajorCooke/Doom4Doom/Docs/Readme.txt

                           holographic effect.
 Current internal dev working on top secret stuff.

-Neccronixis             : Creator of all the Doom 4 weapon sprites (until 2.0.3)
+Neccronixis             : Creator of all the Doom 4 weapon sprites (until 3.0+)
 						  & doomdoll pickup and animation.

 * Special Credits *

 DBThanatos              : Ex-author as of 2.0.3.
                           Import, offseting, renaming all of Neccronixis' weapon sprites.
-Edited all muzleflash sprites from the weapons.
+Edited all muzzleflash sprites from the weapons.
 Created base functional code of all weapons.
                           Doom4 sound ripping, conversion and processing.
                           Created voxels for: ammo pickups, health pickups,